muneeb706/muneeb706/README.md

 I enjoy working on new ideas and challenging projects that aim to create a positive impact in the lives of people.
 This motivates me to employ and improve my communication, technical and analytical skills.

 My expertise is in Full Stack Software Development from requirements analysis to production.
-Throughout my career, I have used various tools and technologies depending on the requirements; currently, I am using the following technology stack: Python, JavaScript, Django, React, AWS, PostgreSQL
+Throughout my career, I have used various tools and technologies depending on the requirements; currently, I am working with the following technology stack: Python, JavaScript, Django, React, AWS, PostgreSQL

 ## Skills and Experience
 * Python, Django